How moving AI to the edge can help solve the data center energy crisis

 VentureBeat presents: AI Unleashed - An exclusive executive event for enterprise data leaders.
 Network and learn with industry peers.
 Learn More

-One of the least-discussed topics of the information age is the real world cost to all the data we generate and consume.
-Our nomenclature for storing data doesn’t help — the “cloud” sounds wispy and ethereal, and the average user’s interactions with it are designed to be fast, easy, seamless, almost insubstantial.
+One of the least-discussed topics of the information age is the real-world cost of all the data we generate and consume.
+Our nomenclature for storing data doesn’t help — the “cloud” sounds wispy and ethereal, and the average user’s interactions with it are designed to be fast, easy, seamless and almost insubstantial.

 Event